top of page

 aryelle@naapimha.org

-within the Filipino American community, having served as an ambassador for the National Federation of Filipino American Association's Empowering Pilipino Youth through Collaboration (NaFFAA EPYC) program, and as a fellow of the Filipino Young Leaders Program (FYLPRO).
-She has also served as Culture Chair and Co-Chair for District VI of the Filipino Intercollegiate Networking Dialogue (FIND Inc) as well as Event Coordinator for The Filipino Organization of Catholic University Students (F.O.C.U.S.).
-She is excited to now join the NAAPIMHA team as a project coordinator.
-In her free time, Aryelle likes to read, listen to music and spend quality time with her friends and family.
+Aryelle Montecer (she/her) is a proud, second generation Filipina American from Maryland.
+She received her Bachelor of Arts in Psychology from The Catholic University of America in hopes to support her community’s mental health and to dismantle the stigma that surrounds it.
+She has been highly involved in leadership within the Filipino American community.
+She has served as an ambassador for the National Federation of Filipino American Association's Empowering Pilipino Youth through Collaboration (NaFFAA EPYC) program, as well as a fellow and Wellness Coach for the Filipino Young Leaders Program (FYLPRO).
+She has also served as Culture Chair and Co-Chair for District VI of the Filipino Intercollegiate Networking Dialogue (FIND Inc.) as well as Event Coordinator for The Filipino Organization of Catholic University Students (F.O.C.U.S.).

 Jinny Choi (she/they)